KacperOdzimek/Arbor/documentation/integration_reference.md

 ## 3. Multithreading & Synchronization

-`arb_cache` owns all mutable UI state: layout results, text GPU handles, storage blocks, and invalidation flags all live inside the cache instance.
+`arb_cache` owns all mutable UI state: layout results, text GPU handles and storage blocks all live inside the cache instance.

 - A single `arb_cache` is not internally synchronized.
 Concurrent calls to `arb_cache_update` on the same cache, or concurrent access to a